Skip to content

 Toxin damage follows feeding

-The current implementation applies toxin-layer casualties after feeding and starvation bookkeeping.
+The current implementation applies toxin-layer casualties after feeding and before metabolic upkeep.

 Reproduction precedes mitosis